-- (1) The extent to which the goals, objectives, and outcomes to be achieved by the proposed project are clearly specified and measurable. - (2) The extent to which the design of the proposed project is appropriate to, and will successfully address, the needs of the target population or other identified needs. - (3) The extent to which the proposed project will establish linkages with other appropriate agencies and organizations providing services to the target population.
+(1) The extent to which the goals, objectives, and outcomes to be achieved by the proposed project are clearly specified, measurable, and ambitious yet achievable within the project period, and aligned with the purposes of the grant program.

+(2) The extent to which the design of the proposed project demonstrates meaningful community engagement and input to ensure that the project is appropriate to successfully address the needs of the target population or other identified needs and will be used to inform continuous improvement strategies.

+(3) The extent to which the proposed project will include coordination with other Federal investments, as well as appropriate agencies and organizations providing similar services to the target population.